JujuAdams/iota/latest/gml-functions.md

 |outputVariableName|string         |Name of the variable to set to the interpolated value|
 |[scope]           |instance/struct|Scope to target when managing the variable.
 If no scope is specified, the instance/struct that called this function will be chosen as the scope|

 Adds a variable to be smoothly interpolated between ticks.
 The interpolated value is passed to the given output variable name.
 Interpolated variables are always updated every time `.tick()` is called, even if the clock does not need to execute any cycles.
-The variables' scope is typically determined by who calls `.variable_interpolate()`, though for structs you may need to specify the optional `[scope]` argument.
+The variables' scope is typically determined by who calls `.VariableInterpolate()`, though for structs you may need to specify the optional `[scope]` argument.

 **Please note** that interpolated variables will always be (at most) a frame behind the actual value of the input variable.
 Most of this time this makes no difference but it's not ideal if you're looking for frame-perfect gameplay.

 &nbsp;
 </details>

-<details><summary><code>.variable_interpolate_angle(inputVariableName, outputVariableName, [scope])</code></summary>
+<details><summary><code>.VariableInterpolateAngle(inputVariableName, outputVariableName, [scope])</code></summary>
 &nbsp;

 **Returns:** N/A (`undefined`)